xcambar/emberfest_2016/slides.md

 class: middle, park

 # Non-invasive Ember
-## for a smooth transition
+## for a smooth transition<br/>and a happier life

 ???

+Non-invasive ~= integrable

+Somehow, for migration purposes, the docs should be read upside down.

 ## Comparison to other frameworks

-* Comparing to component-oriented libraries (react, Vue), Ember looks too difficult to integrate smoothly
+* Comparing to component-oriented libraries (react, Vue), Ember looks too difficult to slowly integrate

-## Personal experience
+## An example of impossible rewrite

 In our case,
 * Market is very demanding